bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

 Once the content is complete and you have applied the appropriate controls to your API, you are ready to make it available on the API Directory.

 !!! note "Prerequisite: Add Organization"
-    Before sharing your API on the API Directory, you must add your Organization and Business Unit to your namespace.
-If you have yet to complete this you will see a banner on the `Namespaces` page on the API Service Portal asking you to `Add Organization`.
+    Before sharing your API on the API Directory, you must add your Organization and Business Unit to your Namespace.
+If you have yet to complete this you will see a banner on the Namespaces page on the API Service Portal asking you to **Add Organization**.
 You will then need to wait for approval from the Organization Administrator.

 Enable an environment to display the API in the API Directory.
 You can individually enable each environment (dev, test, prod).